GooglyBlox/free-numerade-videos/README.md

 # [Numerade](https://www.numerade.com) Video Viewer

 **Important Notice**: The hosted version of this project is no longer available due to a DMCA takedown request.
+You will have to manually deploy the web application on your machine.

 The Numerade Video Viewer is a web application designed to provide easy access to Numerade videos without the need for a subscription.
 It serves as a proof of concept (POC) for a scraper that can bypass the subscription requirements on the Numerade platform.